Wrongful execution: Russia

-Aleksandr Kravchenko was executed in 1983 for the 1978 murder of nine year old Yelena Zakotnova in Shakhty, a coal-mining town near Rostov-on-Don.
-Kravchenko had served time in prison for the brutal rape and murder of a teenage girl when he was 17, but witnesses said he was not at the scene of Zakotnova's murder at the time.
+Aleksandr Kravchenko was executed in 1983 for the 1978 murder of 9-year-old Yelena Zakotnova in Shakhty, a coal-mining town near Rostov-on-Don.
+Kravchenko had previously served time in prison for the brutal rape and murder of a 10-year-old girl when he was 17, but witnesses said he was not at the scene of Zakotnova's murder at the time.
 Under police pressure the witnesses altered their statements and Kravchenko was executed.
-Later it was found that the girl had been murdered by Andrei Chikatilo, a serial killer nicknamed "the Red Ripper" and "the Butcher of Rostov", who was executed in 1994.
+Years later Andrei Chikatilo, a serial killer nicknamed "the Red Ripper" and "the Butcher of Rostov", was convicted with Zakotnova murder, among others, and sentenced to death.
+Prior to his execution in 1994, however, Chikatilo's conviction for Zakotnova's murder was overturned by the Supreme Court of Russia.
+It is now unclear who committed the murder.